hoz006/cse15l-lab-report/tutorial.md

 >ssh-keygen   <br />
 mkdir .ssh

-Execute the first on the client.
+Execute the keygenerating command ssh-keygen first on the client, choose a name for the key file.
 This will generate a private key and a public key on your computer (in your .ssh folder).
-Then on the server, create a directory of .ssh, and copy the public key from your computer to it.
+Then on the server, create a directory of .ssh (if there is none) using the mkdir command, and copy the public key from your computer to the .ssh folder.
 As done below:

 ![Image](sshkey-setup.png)